Services / SQL Server performance review

 +

-Not always.
-I can start from Query Store exports, execution plans, deadlock graphs, blocked-process reports, wait snapshots, monitoring screenshots, and job history.
-Direct read-only access can make the work faster.
+I can often start with Query Store exports, execution plans, deadlock graphs, blocked-process reports, wait-stat snapshots, monitoring screenshots, and job history.
+Read-only production access may make the review faster when it is appropriate.

 +